 “They didn’t even have basketballs,” Trudy said.
 “Through some of our resources, we sent three huge boxes of basketball equipment — nets, balls, cones for practicing — just all kinds of things they could use on outdoor courts.
 We specifically wanted to help that group of students.”

 A couple years ago a different crisis had consumed the foundation and the Rushes once again at the front and center of helping the basketball (and wider) officiating community.
 With the COVID-19 pandemic, there were a lot of officials out of work and unable to pay bills.
 While higher-level officials, for the most part, aren’t feeling the effects of the pandemic, a lot of younger officials and their families had jobs that were put on hold and they had no way to make income.

 “It was only a matter of time before these people needed financial assistance,” Trudy said.
 “Ed and I met with our board members, talked it over and decided we would put info out from our foundation that it be known that if anyone needed financial assistance, to contact me.
 It was kept strictly confidential.”

 The Rushes reached out to their members and asked them to donate if they could.
 The response was overwhelming as initially, they had more donations than requests.
 The outpouring from both members and non-members was immediate and incredible, according to Trudy.

 To date, the foundation has helped pay over $10,000 in bills, most of which has gone to cover rent payments, and there will be more as time goes on.

-And the best part to her is 100% of the donations that come in go directly toward providing assistance, allowing them to help out even more people.
+100% of the donations that come in go directly toward providing assistance, allowing them to help as many individuals and families as possible.